Van Nuys Restraining Order Attorney

 Whether you are a victim of abuse or you have been accused of abuse yourself, navigating the court process for acquiring or fighting restraining orders can be complicated.
 Retaining a skilled and experienced restraining orders attorney is essential to achieving a favorable outcome.

-The Law Office of Christopher Chaney represents people in LA and the surrounding areas who are looking to acquire restraining orders against other individuals.
+The Law Office of Christopher Chaney represents people in Van Nuys, California, and the surrounding areas who are looking to acquire restraining orders against other individuals.
 With a strong criminal defense background, we also protect individuals who were unfairly issued restraining orders against them.
 Whether you’re seeking a restraining order against a neighbor, colleague, or family member or you’re looking to fight an order that’s been issued against you, we’re here to help.

 California Restraining Order Laws